cosmos/cosmos-sdk/docs/README.md

     - [CLI](clients/cli.md) - Queries and transactions via command line
     - [REST Light Client Daemon](clients/rest.md) - Queries and transactions via REST API

+# Future organisation of docs

+Next is an overview of the future organisation of the SDK docs

+- SDK book: Similar to RustBook, this is a series of tutorial that introduces the different concepts of the SDK.
+The SDK book is the recommended way to learn about the SDK.
+This is currently what is presented above (App1 to App5)
+- SDK API spec: Godoc provides a detailed reference spec for all the functions of the SDK.
+Lives here: https://godoc.org/github.com/cosmos/cosmos-sdk
+- SDK by examples: Self-sufficient SDK app examples.
+- SDK reference doc: Detailed documentation of everything that a SDK dev might want to know.
+Includes detailed explanation about multistore, IAVL tree, queries, LCD, testnets, RPCs, ...
+This is needed in 6 months (medium term).
+Until then Cosmos Hub spec will be used in replacement.
+- Cosmos Hub Spec: Detailed specification of all state and transitions in the Cosmos Hub state machine